top of page

 INDIESTUDIES

 The structure of our Talent Development Program is based on the phases of one's journey toward expertise or eminence: exploration, "falling in love," commitment, followed by extensive hard work.
-Talent Development in the Lower School is called KidWorks and, in the Upper School, IndieStudies.
+Talent Development in the Lower School is called KidWorks and, in the Middle and Upper School, IndieStudies and Internships.

 Core Classes